joshed-io/shims_and_shivs/one/01_slide.md

 Let's talk about
 # POLYFILLS
-* JavaScript shims that fill feature gaps amongst browsers
-* "Poly" because they can be pretty diverse (i.e. canvas)
+"A shim that mimics a future API providing fallback functionality to older browsers." - Remy Sharp

+Polyfills help you use new technologies without breaking in old browsers

 !SLIDE center bullets incremental
 # Does it matter?
 * Yes!
-Polyfills have sped up HTML5 adoption.
+Polyfills speed HTML5 adoption.
 * B/c they let developers do the new stuff...
+* with less duplication...
-* without breaking old platforms.
+* to support the old stuff

 !SLIDE center bullets incremental
 # The Spooky Example